DataDog/hiring-engineers/answers.md

 Created a custom agent by placing a python file in the checks.d repository and a matching .yaml file in the config.d repository.

-Uses python [random](https://docs.python.org/3/library/random.html) library (specifically the randint function) with data dog [guage](https://docs.datadoghq.com/developers/metrics/agent_metrics_submission/?tab=gauge) metric submission to submit my_metric with a random integer value between 0 and 1000.
+Uses the python [random](https://docs.python.org/3/library/random.html) library (specifically the **randint** function) with data dog [gauge](https://docs.datadoghq.com/developers/metrics/agent_metrics_submission/?tab=gauge) metric submission to submit my_metric with a random integer value between 0 and 1000.

 Used the **min_collection_interval** function in the yaml file to set the collection to every 45 seconds without modifying the python check file.